Photo credit: Katie Moum

 - Get help.
-Get a stress counsellor, a psychotherapist, a wellness coach, or someone else who understands where you are at.
+Get a stress counsellor, a psychotherapist, a wellness wellness consultant, or someone else who understands where you are at.
 Sometimes self-care activities mean working as part of a team, not alone. https://au.reachout.com/articles/burnout-and-chronic-stress But remember, ultimately, you have control.

 Photo credit: Bruno Aguirre